 At $999 USD, the Zapp™ permanent jewelry welder provides a low-cost solution to start your permanent jewelry business!

-A Low-Cost, True PJ Welder
+The Zapp: A Low-Cost, True PJ Welder

 US-based Customer Service and 3-Year Warranty